openmultiplayer/web/docs/scripting/callbacks/OnVehicleDamageStatusUpdate.md

 ## Description

-This callback is called when a vehicle element such as doors, tires, panels, or lights change their damage status.
+This callback is called when a vehicle element such as doors, tyres, panels, or lights change their damage status.

 | Name      | Description                                                                                            |
 | --------- | ------------------------------------------------------------------------------------------------------ |